Webb Simpson

 James Frederick Webb Simpson (born August 8, 1985) is an American professional golfer on the PGA Tour who won the 2012 U.S. Open and the 2018 Players Championship.

 As an amateur, he was a member of the United States' victorious 2007 Walker Cup and 2007 Palmer Cup teams.
 In college, Simpson played on the Wake Forest University golf team on the Arnold Palmer scholarship.

 After turning professional, Simpson played on the Nationwide Tour where he finished in second place twice.
 Simpson qualified for the PGA Tour after his tie for seventh at the 2008 PGA Tour Qualifying School.
 In 2011, Simpson had his first two victories on the PGA Tour, which came at the Wyndham Championship and at the Deutsche Bank Championship, a FedEx Cup playoff event.
 These wins helped him finish in second on the Tour's money list.
 He was also a member of the United States' victorious 2011 Presidents Cup, 2013 Presidents Cup and 2019 Presidents Cup teams.

 Amateur career

-Simpson played high school golf at Needham B. Broughton High School before his collegiate golf career at Wake Forest University on an Arnold Palmer Scholarship.
+Simpson played high school golf at Needham B. Broughton High School in Raleigh, where he won the 2004 NCHSAA 4A state championship.

+He played collegiate golf at Wake Forest University on an Arnold Palmer Scholarship.
 He was a three-time All-American and the ACC Player of the Year in 2008.
-He played on the victorious 2007 Walker Cup team and the 2007 Palmer Cup team.
+He played on the winning 2007 Walker Cup team and the 2007 Palmer Cup team.